hoslack/NoSQL_Safaricom_talent_hack/readme.md

 4. visit the endpoint `/create` and `/view`
 5. Open the files in the crud folder and change the id parameters to the ids shown in the endpoint view.
    Thank you

+ # Tech Stack- MongoDB, NodeJs, Kerberos ( for offline database authentication) and mongoose for interacting with MongoDb